"

 You’ve analyzed the information, identified trends, and found valuable insights – now it’s time to share your findings so they can be used to motivate action and make change.
-This is where all those great and critical skills of business acumen, communication, and storytelling we discussed in step 1 will come in to play.
-That’s because impactful people analytics isn’t about the analysis, but in how those who receive the information are able to use it.
-It is up to you to ensure your findings are communicated in a way that gets through and is best positioned for success.
-The following tips are intended to provide some advice and guidance on the best ways to share your insights with different audiences so they are most likely to be heard, valued, and acted upon.
+This is where the business acumen, communication, and storytelling skills we discussed in Step 1 will come in handy.
+That’s because impactful people analytics isn’t about analysis, it’s about how insights are used.
+It is up to you to ensure your findings are communicated in a way that is heard by others and is best positioned for success.
+The following tips may help you share your insights in ways most likely to be heard, valued, and acted upon.

 Tips for Communicating People Analytics Findings